awsdocs/amazon-ses-developer-guide/doc-source/faqs-enforcement.md

 #### Q6\.
 What should I do if I receive a notification stating that my account is under review or that my sending is paused because of direct complaints?<a name="cm-direct-q6"></a>

 Immediately change your sending processes so that you're only sending messages recipients who have specifically signed up to receive them\.
 Also, ensure that you're sending the type of content that your recipients signed up to receive\.
-After you make changes that you believe will resolve the issue, send an email to [ses\-review@amazon\.com](mailto:ses-review@amazon.com) from the email address associated with your AWS account\.
+After you make changes that you believe will resolve the issue, sign into the AWS Console and go to Support Center\.
+Reply to the case we opened on your behalf\.
 In your message, provide detailed information about the steps you've taken to resolve the issue, and describe how these steps prevent the issue from happening again in the future\.

 If you don't request a review within three weeks, and we continue to receive direct recipient complaints, we might pause your account's ability to send email\.